I know you don’t want to hear it, but video is eating the world!

 (Keep the FREE CHECKLIST – 19 Video Presentation Tips to hand for the next time you’re on camera)

-So, now that you’ve had your own sip of water, let’s begin:
+So, now that you’ve had your own sip of water, let’s begin with my own video presentation tips:

 There’s basically three key aspects to giving a great video presentation: